lhain08/FitbitDashboard/GETTING_STARTED.md

    It may be wise to create a copy of this text file and put it somewhere else where you can easily copy and paste it back into your own local repository.

 ## Running
 1. Open Docker Desktop.
-To run the project, run these two commands in your command prompt or bash window
+To run the project, run this two command in your command prompt or bash window

    ````
    docker-compose up --build
    ````
 2. Open the url http://localhost:8080/ if you have just rebuilt the docker container (this will get the api keys) then wait a moment and go to http://localhost:8000/ (the link should be displayed already at this point) to access your dashboard.